-Puccinia striiformis (yellow rust), P. recondita (brown rust), P. graminis (black rust)
+Puccinia hordei (brown rust), P. striiformis (yellow rust), P. graminis (black rust)

-Rust fungi are highly specialized to their hosts, and wheat is attacked by the formae speciales tritici of the three main rust fungi, Puccinia striiformis, P. recondita and P. graminis.
+Rust fungi are highly specialized to their hosts, and barley is attacked by the formae speciales hordei of P. hordei and P. striiformis, and f.sp. secalis of P. graminis.
 In addition, pathotypes specialized to host resistance genotypes are common.
-Some of the cereal rusts have alternate hosts (Thalictrum spp. for P. recondita; Berberis vulgaris for P. graminis), but P. striiformis is a short-cycle autoecious rust.
+Some of the cereal rusts have alternate hosts (Ornithogalum spp. for P. hordei; Berberis vulgaris for P. graminis), but P. striiformis is a short-cycle autoecious rust.
 Cereals are infected in the spring by air-borne aecidiospores coming from the alternate host or by air-borne urediniospores coming from other areas.
-Infections with P. striiformis and P. recondita can also occur in the autumn from late tillers or volunteers.
+Infections with P. hordei and P. striiformis can also occur in the autumn.
 This initial air-borne inoculum is practically ubiquitous and uncontrollable.
 Rust epidemics on cereals develop by repeated secondary urediniospore infection, and this is the stage which is subject to control.
 At the end of the season, teliospores are formed which give rise to the infection of the alternate host.
-The different rusts of wheat differ in the pattern and colour of the uredosori formed on wheat leaves.
-These are yellow to orange in P. striiformis, characteristically in rows on older leaves (in very susceptible wheat cultivars the leaves turn yellow and die).
-The darker uredosori of P. recondita are irregularly spread over the entire leaf surface.
-The uredosori of P. graminis form dark brown stripes on leaves and leaf sheaths.
-In general, yellow rust and brown rust are the diseases of practical importance in Europe.
-The importance of black rust was much reduced by a campaign to eradicate its alternate host (Berberis vulgaris) early in the 20th century, and black rust is only now occasionally serious in areas with warm summers in central and eastern Europe and on hard wheat in southern Europe.
+The different rusts of barley differ in the pattern and colour of the uredosori formed on barley leaves.
+These are orange-brown for P. hordei and irregularly spread over the entire leaf surface.
+The uredosori of P. striiformis are yellow to orange, characteristically in rows on older leaves (in very susceptible barley cultivars the leaves turn yellow and die).
+Those of P. graminis form dark brown stripes on leaves and leaf sheaths.
+In general, brown rust is the disease of practical importance in Europe, but yellow rust is occasionally important enough to require treatment .
+The importance of black rust was much reduced by a campaign to eradicate its alternate host (B. vulgaris) early in the 20th century, and black rust is rarely found on barley.

-There is a range of cultural practices that may reduce rust infection of wheat.
+There is a range of cultural practices that may reduce rust infection of barley.
 First, resistant cultivars should be grown or, at least, very susceptible cultivars should be avoided.
-Volunteer wheat should be destroyed and winter wheat should not be sown too early.
+Volunteer barley should be destroyed and winter barley should not be sown too early.
 Excessive nitrogen application should be avoided, to prevent too heavy and too dense a stand.
 It may still be useful in some areas to destroy alternate hosts such as Berberis vulgaris.
-If the risk of infection by rusts becomes serious in spring, application of a fungicide spray may be necessary.
-Normally, one or two applications are sufficient, but more may be needed on very susceptible cultivars.
-In practice, thresholds may be used (e.g. first appearance of P. striiformis, appearance of
+If the risk of infection by rusts becomes serious, application of a fungicide spray may be necessary.
+Normally, one or two applications are sufficient.
+In practice, thresholds may be used (e.g. for P. hordei, 25% of plants attacked after growth stage 31; first appearance of P. striiformis).
+Alternatively, the advice of warning services (based on various forecasting models) should be followed.